urbit/urbit.org-reloaded/content/grants/digital-storefront.md

 - Jimmy Takeria is a big calisthenics guy who teaches other guys how to get jacked.
 He makes informational videos and posts them to YouTube as well as running a Discord community about calisthenics.
 Jimmy doesn't like YouTube and Discord's new misinformation policies because he has unconventional ideas about nutrition.
 Jimmy decides to move his community off of Discord and into Groups on Urbit, and sets up a Studio webstore where he sells access to his latest workout videos and cutting edge nutritional info on a subscription basis.
 He's satisfied that he can manage his entire online business using Urbit.

 # Milestones and Compensation
-June 2022 - 3 Stars - completion of agents and related documentation
+July 2022 - 3 Stars - completion of agents and related documentation